Managing and setting up smart devices requires user authentication to prevent unauthorized access and unwanted actions.

 Now let’s talk about the types of additional authentication that you can add on top of the password protection.

-This biometric technique has been popular in governmental structures like FBI and CIA for a while now.
-But during the last few years many new tools for retinal scans have hit the shelves, making this solution more and more popular.
+This biometric technique has been popular in governmental structures like the FBI and CIA for a while now.
+But during the last few years, many new tools for retinal scans have hit the shelves, making this solution more and more popular.

-Still, it’s too early to talk about wide approval of the technology.
-The scanners are still pretty expensive (the cheap ones may actually hurt your eyes); its accuracy may be affected by eye diseases like astigmatism or cataract, and it’s not generally friendly, as users must come very close to the sensor.
+Still, it’s too early to talk about the wide approval of the technology.
+The scanners are still pretty expensive (the cheap ones may hurt your eyes); their accuracy may be affected by eye diseases like astigmatism or cataract, and it’s not generally friendly, as users must come very close to the sensor.

 The only option where a retinal scan may prove itself worthy that I can immediately think of is a digital peephole.